dkebler/4S/README.md

 __THE PROBLEM__: In all of github space there is no **really** complete, current repo that will jumpstart maybe even a noob into creating excellent and professional "static" generated websites with a coherent and complete workflow including deployment.
 Lots of great pieces out there but no one willing to share their hard work of those all pieces pulled together....who can blame them that's how they make money.

-__THE GOAL__:  The ultimate goal is to create a honest to god complete starter repo including workflow, templates, styling, responsive layout, example content, deployment starter for static generating sites with essentially nothing left out, but flexible in terms of being modified to suit.
+__THE GOAL__:  The ultimate goal is to create a honest to god complete starter repo (including workflow, templates, styling, responsive layout, example content, deployment) for static generating sites with essentially nothing left out, but flexible in terms of being modified to suit or using your preferred pieces (e.g. less rather than sass)

-__UPDATE NOTE:__ This is currently a work in progress  What I am tagging 0.0.2 represents stripping and paring out all the extraneous stuff from the original fork I began with and knocking out a few of the [TODOS](#todos) and thus I am tagging it 0.0.2.
+__UPDATE NOTE:__ This is currently a work in progress.
+What I am tagging as 0.0.2 represents stripping and paring out all the extraneous stuff from the original fork I began with and knocking out a few of the [TODOS](#todos) and thus I am tagging it 0.0.2.
 (0.0.1 represents my first major effort).
 Even though it still far from prime time it's a great head start and will be even more so once I get to cross off most the those TODOs.
 I'd welcome a collaborator with the same vision.

-Currently the project uses Hugo (static site generator) combined with sass for styling (using libsass), bower for code libraries, node/npm for additional functionality including js client code, gulp to glue it all together into a nice workflow, and finally deployment to S3 bucket or gh-pages no server needed!
+Currently the project uses Hugo (static site generator) combined with sass for styling (using libsass), bower for code libraries, node/npm for additional functionality including js client code, gulp to glue it all together into a nice workflow, and finally deployment to a S3 bucket or gh-pages no web server needed!

 __Best Feature:__ By using Gulp, Wiredep and node-sass I have replaced the need for compass (and thus ruby) so that you can continue to use just the filename of bower packages in your sass @imports (no need for a path)!!!